-- Speak to an advisor in the CSE Undergraduate Advising Office to discuss your plans, to check eligibility, and to decide which semester should be your "double-count" semester.
+- E-mail Dr. Nikki Strader (firstname.lastname@example.org) to set up an appointment to discuss your plans, to check eligibility, and to decide which semester should be your "double-count" semester.

 - If you are eligible, apply for admission to the CSE graduate program by filing the OSU Graduate School admission application and the Combined Degree program form (in that order) by the established deadlines:

 (Examples: Students planning to use Autumn 2017 as their double-count semester should file by January 31, 2017.
 Students planning to use Spring 2018 as their double-count semester should file by Oct 1, 2017)